viamrobotics/docs/docs/tutorials/control/flutter-app.md

 Now, when you tap a location, you'll see a list of the smart machines in that location.
 When you tap one of them, you'll see a list of that machine's {{< glossary_tooltip term_id="resource" text="resources" >}}:

 {{<gif webm_src="/tutorials/flutter-app/demo.webm" mp4_src="/tutorials/flutter-app/demo.mp4" alt="Rendering of the mobile app.
-Log in is clicked, then all Clint's locations are shown, Clint's Desk it clicked, all its smart machines are listed, and then desk-robot is clicked, showing a list of components and services belonging to that smart machine." max-width="300px">}}
+Log in is clicked, then all Clint's locations are shown, Clint's Desk it clicked, all its smart machines are listed, and then desk-robot is clicked, showing a list of components and services belonging to that smart machine." max-width="300px" class="aligncenter">}}

 ## Next steps